prorounak2005/Linux-and-privacy-guide-for-newbies/Newbies_Guide_To_Linux.md

 <strong><bold>📜NOTE: Linux is secure because if prompts for a passwrods everytime user tries to install software or do some admin stuff for security reasons.
 You can click on `Login automatically` option which will log you in automatically but you will still need the password because your pc will prompt for the password when you will try to to admin stuff ( for ex - installing/removing software , editing system files etc etc.) so dont forget the password. </strong></bold>

 * Now wait for the system to install everything for you :)
 * And then you will prompted with a window where it will ask you to reboot your pc.
 Reboot it.
+* After rebooting immediately remove the pendrive from your computer because if you don't remove the pendrive you will again boot from your pendrive into the [live environment](https://en.wikipedia.org/wiki/Live_CD).
+You don't want that because you just installed linux mint into your HDD/SSD.
 * Congrats!
 You installed linux.
 FREEEEEEEEDOOOOOOOOM!! :)
 Now you should get a option to boot into linux as well as windows. :) (If you are dualbooting).